 Any leafy green will taste great added to this pasta.
 If you want to try adding some into your pasta just add it the end when you are tossing your pasta in the sauce.

-Thanks to this easy Italian garlic spaghetti recipe, you will never have to worry about what meal you are going to eat after vacation or when you are low on ingredients.
+Thanks to this easy Italian garlic and oil spaghetti recipe, you will never have to worry about what meal you are going to eat after vacation or when you are low on ingredients.

 This meal is so delicious despite its simplicity and should be part of your cooking repertoire instead of ordering out!